Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Discussion and Conclusion

-Given the open-ended nature of the sentence disambiguation task, we employed two annotators, one male and one female, aged 24 and 23, respectively, to evaluate the responses of LLaMA-3.1.
+\appendixsection{Human Evaluation on LLM's Responses} Given the open-ended nature of the sentence disambiguation task, we employed two annotators, one male and one female, aged 24 and 23, respectively, to evaluate the responses of LLaMA-3.1.
 Since the responses were in English, the annotators were required to demonstrate high English proficiency.
 Each annotator was required to have achieved a minimum score of 8 on the IELTS or 100 on the TOEFL in the past year to ensure their competence in assessing the model's responses.
 The annotators were provided with the model's response along with the meaning of the interlingual homograph pair so that they could determine which meaning from the pair was conveyed by the model.
-We do not provide the interlingual homograph being evaluated, as this can create bias.
+We do not directly provide the interlingual homograph or the prompt of the LLM to the annotators.

 To assess the agreement between the two annotators, we used the Kappa score.
 The Kappa score is a statistical measure that quantifies the level of agreement between two annotations.
 It ranges from -1 to 1, formalised as: